Homebush railway station: Heritage listing

 Homebush Railway Station has low archaeological research potential.
 Any evidence pertaining to the former station master's residence, the 1890s carriage shed, locomotive depot, locomotive watering facilities, and the 1923 nursery has been removed or disturbed by subsequent developments on site.
 The 1920s telephone exchange building has also been demolished and the site on which it existed has been levelled and planted with vegetation.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

-Homebush Railway Station is significant for its rare collection of railway structures dating from 1891 that form a unique and cohesive group.
+Homebush Railway Station is significant for its rare collection of railway structures dating from 1891.
 Homebush Railway Station is one of the four known stations including Croydon, Katoomba and Summer Hill which have extant "Standard Eddy" platform buildings.
 The 1891 overhead booking office is also a rare structure being one of only three known examples of similar pre1910 overhead booking offices in the state, the others being at Newtown and Redfern.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 The platform buildings at Homebush Station are in a largely intact condition externally and they are good representations of the "Standard Eddy" building.

 The Homebush signal box is still able externally to demonstrate the essential design qualities of a late 19th-century elevated signal box of the NSW Government Railways.
 The design was widely used throughout the system from 1883 until 1911, and some twenty boxes of either full timber or mostly brick load-bearing wall construction were built.